jmanero/qrly/README.md

     console.log("I'm Out!");

-Alright, that works.
+All right, that works.
 Try running it a couple times. _Hint: the order of responses probably changed.
 That's because the requests execute asynchronously._

 "But `Array.forEach(...)` is synchronous!
 You said..."